 GUINNESS’S PAPER SIX-PACKS – IRELAND

 It’s fair to say that the volume of plastic in our land and especially our oceans have reached epidemic levels.
 Yes, there are clean-ups underway, but something must be done to stop the influx of plastic too.
 If your sink is overflowing, the first thing you do is turn off the taps!

 Diageo, owners of numerous iconic drink brands, are stepping up.
 They’ve invested £15million (€16.2million) in 100% recyclable and biodegradable cardboard to replace plastic.

 Sustainable beer packs for popular drinks Guinness, Smithwick’s and Harp are now on Irish shelves, and will soon be rolled out in the UK and then the rest of the world.
 Individual cans are also 100% recyclable.
 This includes the famous plastic “widget” that maintains the creamy stout taste in cans of Guinness.

-Diageo are working towards several medium to long-term targets, including 100% recycled materials by 2030.
+Diageo is working towards several medium to long-term targets, including 100% recycled materials by 2030.

-Coffeeangel is a fast-growing specialty coffee group in Ireland with five locations and more planned.
+Coffeeangel is a fast-growing speciality coffee group in Ireland with five locations and more planned.

 That’s a lot of brewed cups of coffee, ground beans, heating, lighting, cleaning and more.

 Their energy provider is Pinergy, Ireland’s only smart-enabled green energy supplier.
 Not only do Pinergy provide zero-footprint electricity, but they also empower customers to monitor their own energy use.
 This is done with a personalised meter that shows the customer precise breakdown of where and when they’re using electricity.
 It’s a tech that allows businesses to keep an eye on their bills while operating responsibly.
 The very definition of a win-win.